victorygod/Hybrid_Image/README.md

 ![hybrid_fft.jpg](https://github.com/victorygod/Hybrid_Image/blob/master/gray/fft_img1_filtered.jpg)

-The cutoff-frequency I choose for img1 is 7 as the variance of the Gaussian filter.
+The cutoff-frequency I choose for img1 is 10 as the variance of the Gaussian filter.

+Img1 is supposed to reserve the high-pass information.
+From the frequncy image you can see high frequncy information is reserved.

 ### img2: